SirSplat/pgtapme/README.md

 PGTapMe

-PGTapMe is a tool for generating pgTap tests for PostgreSQL databases.
+PGtapme is a tool for generating pgTap tests for PostgreSQL databases.
 It provides a modular and extensible framework to create tests for different aspects of your database schema.
 Configuration

-Before using PGTapMe, you need to configure the database connection and set up the types of tests you want to generate.
-Edit the config.json file to include your database connection details and specify the test types you are interested in.
+Before using PGtapme, you need to configure the database connection and set up the types of tests you want to generate.
+Edit the .env file to include your database connection details and specify the test types you are interested in.

-json

-{
-    "database": "your_database_name",
-    "user": "your_username",
-    "password": "your_password",
-    "host": "your_host",
-    "port": your_port_number,
-    "output_dir": "t",
-    "test_types": ["cluster", "language", "tablespace", "role"] }
+DATABASE_NAME = dvdrental
+DATABASE_USER = dbo
+DATABASE_USER_PASSWORD = mysecretpassword
+DATABASE_HOST = localhost
+DATABASE_PORT = 5432

 Usage

-To run PGTapMe, execute the pgtapme.py script.
-This script reads the configuration from config.json and generates pgTap tests for the specified test types.
+To run PGtapme, execute the pgtapme.py script.
+This script reads the configurations from config.json and the .env files then generates PGTap tests for the specified test types.

 bash